Executive Director and Member of the Board of Directors

 The success of the BYU Athletic Department during this time resulted in two Outland Trophy Winners, a Heisman Trophy Winner, as well as literally hundreds of All-Conference and All-American athletes.
 After finishing their careers at BYU, many of these athletes went on to compete on the professional level in a variety of sports.
 Coach Stiggins’ strength and conditioning program undoubtedly played a major role in helping these athletes reach their full athletic potential.

-Chuck has devised a comprehensive, computerized strength training program which eliminates the guesswork from strength training by providing sets, repetitions, poundage, intensity, and recovery periods for each individual.
-The Program is individualized by sport/group and then tailored to meet the needs of each individual.
-The program is also designed to be used by physical education classes, health clubs, wellness and fitness centers, sports medicine clinics, as well as by the general population (ages 14 and older).
-It is currently being utilized nationwide.
+Chuck developed a comprehensive, computerized strength training program which eliminated the guesswork from strength training by providing sets, repetitions, poundage, intensity, and recovery periods for each individual.
+The Program was individualized by sport/position/event and then tailored to meet the needs of each individual athlete.
+The program was also designed to be used by physical education classes, health clubs, wellness and fitness centers, sports medicine clinics, as well as by the general population (ages 14 and older).

 Dr. Stiggins has well over 140 publications, including a book on conditioning athletes.
 He has spoken at numerous functions across the country and has done consulting for high school, collegiate, and professional athletic teams as well as for a variety of health clubs, fitness/wellness centers, and sports medicine clinics.
 Chuck has earned national recognition as a prominent speaker, consultant, software developer, and author, and is considered to be one of the leading authorities in his field.